pohlrabi404/Hyprfoci/README.md

 ## Installation
 ### Requirement
-- Hyprland v0.40.0 or newer (needs the plugin ABI).
+- Newest Hyprland.
-- Meson, cmake and a C++ compiler.
+- Meson, cmake and a C++ compiler. (usually already builtin if you use hyprland)

 ### Build from source
 ```bash